marmon7/Assignment3/Assignment3.md

 -m : creates a home directory for that user based on the skeleton directory predefined by the system -s : specifies the default shell foe that user (we will be using bash as the default)

-The final command cammand to execute becomes:
+The final command to execute becomes:
 ```useradd -ms /bin/bash <username>```

 Congratulations you now have a user but you aren't finished here.